 4) Research alternative ingredients Don’t dismiss a recipe that sounds good just because there is one ingredient you can’t find or that seems wasteful to buy just for a small quantity.
 If the recipe doesn’t suggest other options, simply Google “alternatives ______ [fill in ingredient]”.
 I often find that yields good ideas.

 5) Don’t do all the work Focus your efforts on preparing the main entree.
 If you want an appetizer or other pre-dinner nibbles, you might be best to pick up something you can just set out with little effort.
 Two cheeses for variety, and perhaps a dip, tends to work well.
 Similarly, buying a nice store bought dessert can be a good option.
-Also, relying on some ingredients that are already prepped can help, such as peeled garlic or a store-bought salad dressing (though if you want to really impress, and offer “homemade dressing”, my balsamic vinaigrette is super easy!).
+Also, relying on some ingredients that are already prepped can help, such as peeled garlic or a store-bought salad dressing (though if you want to really impress, and offer “homemade dressing”, my simple maple vinaigrette is super easy!).

 6) Get set Get your cooking area cleared, then set out the ingredients and utensils you will need.
 This makes it a lot easier once you get in the flow of cooking.

 7) Start early I cook a lot, and it almost always takes me longer to make the meal than the time indicated on recipes.
 I’d start working on the meal at least 30 minutes earlier than the recipe would suggest you need to.
 Feeling rushed or that people are waiting hungrily can move cooking into the stressful zone.
 You can always get items chopped and set for cooking well in advance.
 If you do finish something early, most things can be kept warm for a bit, covered on low heat.